macloo/python-adv-web-apps/docs/_build/html/_sources/scraping3.rst.txt

 **I did not need to use Selenium at all to scrape that forum site.** The code above got me in, and everything after that was normal BeautifulSoup stuff.

-..tip:: You can see the actual headers *your* web browser is sending if you go to `this page <https://www.whatismybrowser.com/detect/what-http-headers-is-my-browser-sending>`_.
-Do not copy my example as it is probably outdated now.
+.. tip:: You can see the actual headers *your* web browser is sending if you go to `this page <https://www.whatismybrowser.com/detect/what-http-headers-is-my-browser-sending>`_.
+Do not copy my example, as it is probably outdated now.

 When all else fails